pluginaweek/state_machine/README.md

 end
 ```

-In the above example, there's no need to specify the +from+ state for each
+In the above example, there's no need to specify the `from` state for each
 transition since it's inferred from the context.

 You can also define transitions completely outside the context of a particular